- Bachelor's Degree Completion

 Graduate Record Exam (GRE) and Miller Analogies Test (MAT)

-With the exception of the Accelerated BS/MS in Nursing (fall only), Part Time BS in Nursing programs (fall only), and Accelerated 16-month BS in Nursing (spring only) students may start a graduate program any semester – Fall, Spring, Summer I (mid-May), or Summer II (late June).
+With the exception of the Accelerated BS/MS in Nursing (fall only), Accelerated 16-month BS in Nursing (spring and fall only), Accelerated 16-month BS in Nursing at Regis North (summer 1 start only), and MS in Occupational Therapy (spring only), students may start a graduate program any semester – Fall, Spring, or Summer

 A complete list of application requirements can be found here.

 A meeting/interview is required for most programs.
-Interviews for the Accelerated BS/MS in Nursing, Part Time BS in Nursing, Accelerated 16-month BS in Nursing, and Occupational Therapy programs, however, are by way of invitation only.
-Many programs will require you to meet with the designated Graduate Program Director, however, speaking with your Admission Counselor is a good initial step.
+Interviews for the Accelerated BS/MS in Nursing, Accelerated 16-month BS in Nursing, and Occupational Therapy programs, however, are by way of invitation only.
+Many programs will require you to meet with the designated Graduate Program Director; however, speaking with your Admission Counselor is a good initial step.

 A thorough outline of application deadlines, as well as other important dates, may be found here.
 Many of our graduate programs conduct rolling admissions throughoutt the year as well.

-Is the Early Action deadline for the Part Time BS in Nursing and the full-time Accelerated BS/MS in Nursing binding?
+Is the Early Action deadline for the Accelerated 16 Month BS in Nursing and the full-time Accelerated BS/MS in Nursing binding?

 No. Unlike the commonly used Early Decision deadline, an Early Action deadline is not binding.